SammyTaleb/OnlineNewsPopularityPrediction/README.txt

 and the models building.

 ###### CONCLUSION OF THE PREDICTION TASKS ######
 The regression did not perform well on this dataset.
-Classification tasks performed better.
+Binary classification task performed better.
 Best models were Random Forest and Gradient Boosting classifiers with tuned parameters.
 These models have been deployed in the API.
 Best accuracy obtained : 67.1%, Best AUC : 73%